Hochschild cohomology of generalised Grassmannians: Introduction

 \begin{alphaconjecture} Let~$G/P$ be a generalised Grassmannian which is \emph{not} (co)minuscule or (co)adjoint.
 Then

 for some~$p\geq 2$ and~$q\geq 1$. \end{alphaconjecture}

-\begin{remark} This is a strong version of the conjecture, because there is one family of generalised Grassmannians where our methods do not give a definitive answer.
+\begin{remark} The conjecture is phrased optimistically: there is one family of generalised Grassmannians where our computational methods do not give a definitive answer.
 These are the orthogonal Grassmannians~$\OGr(n-1,2n+1)$ for~$n\geq 4$ associated to a simple algebraic group of type~$\mathrm{B}_n$ and the maximal parabolic subgroup~$\mathrm{P}_{n-1}$.
-As explained in \cref{subsection:open-case-Bn-Pn-1} our methods are inconclusive because it is possible that all higher cohomology gets cancelled in the spectral sequence we use to analyse the Hochschild--Kostant--Rosenberg decomposition.
+As explained in \cref{subsection:open-case-Bn-Pn-1} our methods are inconclusive because it is possible that all higher cohomology gets cancelled in the spectral sequence we use to analyse the Hochschild--Kostant--Rosenberg decomposition. \end{remark}

-For all other cases up to rank~8 (excluding $\mathrm{E}_8$) the computations precisely tell us that all generalised Grassmannians in \cref{conjecture:non-vanishing} are not ``Hochschild affine''.
-The patterns apparent in the non-vanishing strongly suggest that the non-vanishing persists in a controllable way, but we lack a systematic description in these cases and leave this for future work. \end{remark}
+For all other cases up to rank~10 (except $\mathrm{E}_8$) the computer calculations precisely tell us that all generalised Grassmannians in \cref{conjecture:non-vanishing} are \emph{not} Hochschild global in the sense of \eqref{equation:hochschild-global}.
+Hence there is ample computational evidence for the conjecture.

 The conjecture is only phrased for generalised Grassmannians.
-For~$G$ of rank up to~3, and also in type~$\mathrm{A}_4$, it has been computationally confirmed in \cite{1911.00871v1} that~$G/P$ is ``Hochschild affine'' for \emph{all} possible parabolic subgroups~$P$.
-For~$G/B$ in type~$\mathrm{A}_4$ this was also confirmed in \cite[example~3.3]{1801.08261v1}.
+For~$G$ of rank up to~3, and also in type~$\mathrm{A}_4$, it has been computationally confirmed in \cite{MR4187255} that~$G/P$ is Hochschild global in the sense of \eqref{equation:hochschild-global} for \emph{all} possible parabolic subgroups~$P$.
+For~$G/B$ in type~$\mathrm{A}_4$ this was also confirmed in \cite[Example~3.3]{1801.08261v1}.
 This is consistent with the computations due to Knutson--Schedler and ourselves for full flag varieties in arbitrary type, where the non-vanishing in type A starts for rank~$\geq 5$, and e.g.~in other types occurs for~$G/B$ in type~$\mathrm{D}_5$ or~$\mathrm{F}_4$.

-The methods in \cite{1911.00871v1,1801.08261v1} are different from ours, using the Bernstein--Gelfand--Gelfand resolution in relative Lie algebra cohomology to compute multiplicities of representations in the sheaf cohomology of polyvector fields, using \cite[proposition~2.8]{MR3872326}.
-We expect the interaction between the methods from op.~cit. and this paper will prove useful in understanding the precise conjecture for generalised Grassmannians, and the general picture for arbitrary partial flag variety.
+\paragraph{Related works} Some related computations appear in \cite{MR4187255,1801.08261v1}.
+The methods in op.~cit.~are different from ours, using the Bernstein--Gelfand--Gelfand resolution in relative Lie algebra cohomology to compute multiplicities of representations in the sheaf cohomology of polyvector fields, using \cite[Proposition~2.8]{MR3872326}.

+We expect the interaction between the methods from op.~cit. and this paper will prove useful in understanding the precise conjecture for generalised Grassmannians, and the general picture for arbitrary partial flag varieties.